Confirmat-Robotics/vive_tracker/README.md

 ### Running the ROS2 Client
-In order to run the ROS2 node first run `sudo python3 setup.py install` to install the package with the object type for the messages transmitted by the server.
-You may also have to install some packages with pip such as pydantic if it is not already installed `pip3 install pydantic`.
+In order to run the ROS2 node first run `sudo python3 setup.py install` to install the package and supporting message objects.
+You may also have to install some packages with pip such as pydantic and scipy if they are not already installed `pip3 install pydantic scipy`.

 You can then run the node by running `ros2 run vive_ros2 vive_tracker_node.py --ros-args -p host_ip:=******** -p host_port:=****`.
 You should then be able to run `ros2 topic echo /tracker/odom` to verify